yefeng8771/learngit/readme.txt

-Git is a version control sysytem.
+Git is a distributed version control system.
-Git is a free software.
+Fit is free software,